-There is also growing body of independent reports addressing this topic.
+There is also a growing body of independent reports addressing this topic.
 Here’s a summary of some of our own research, as well as details of studies conducted by independent health and scientific organisations.

 A series of tests conducted by BAT scientists1 assessed the reduced-risk potential of glo – which heats rather than burns tobacco – compared with conventional cigarettes.

 Using data from chemical and biological tests, our scientists assessed glo in terms of the number and levels of toxicants in the aerosol that it releases and the biological impact on human and other cells in a laboratory compared with cigarette smoke.